joshloyal/dynetlsm/README.md

 <img src="/images/static_lsm.png" alt="static lsm" width="400">
 </p>

 For dynamic (time-varying) networks, one is also interested in determining how properties of the nodes change over time.
 LSMs can also accomplish this task.
-Sarkar and Moore (2005) and Sewell and Chen (2015) proposed to allow the latent positions to evolve over time through a Gaussian random-walk Markovian process.
+Sarkar and Moore (2005) and Sewell and Chen (2015) proposed propagating the latent positions through time with a Gaussian random-walk Markovian process.
 Based on these latent positions, the edges in the network form in the same way as the static case.
 The generative process is as follows:

 1. For `t = 1`, sample a node's initial latent position from a Gaussian distribution: